aws/aws-fpga/hdk/docs/Virtual_JTAG_XVC.md

 The Custom Logic (CL) is required to include the [CL Debug Bridge](../common/shell_latest/TBD) provided by AWS as part of the HDK, and any required standard Xilinx debug IP components like ILAs and VIOs.

-The following list describes the steps to successfully setup debug in a CL where debug is required:
+The following list describes the steps to successfully setup debug in a CL:

-**Step 1:**	CL Debug Bridge must be instanciated at top-level of the CL, and the nets connecting to the CL Debug Bridge must have the same as the port names of the CL Debug Bridge, except the clock.
+**Step 1:**	CL Debug Bridge must be instantiated at top-level of the CL, and the nets connecting to the CL Debug Bridge must have the same as the port names of the CL Debug Bridge, except the clock.
 The clock to the CL Debug Bridge should be one of the 8 input CL clocks.
-When the net names are correct, these nets connect should automatically to the top level of the CL.
-The below code snippet shows the instance fthe CL Debug Bridge.
+When the net names are correct, these nets should connect automatically to the top level of the CL.
+The below code snippet shows the instance for the CL Debug Bridge.

 ```
 cl_debug_bridge CL_DEBUG_BRIDGE (